ansible-lockdown/Windows-2016-CIS-Audit/README.md

 - Build variables up
 - Some control only work on DC or MS - settings in Vars to determine (will be populated by ansible when run from task)
 - some controls written twice (due to different vars for a DC or MS)e.g. 2.2.7

+### How it works

+- GPO settings goss runs the powershell script ./scripts/gpo_regex.ps1 with arguments is run to search for the matching policy name
+  - Will output the details if defined
+  - if nothing is found will output "Not Defined"

+- Where registry keys can be found and aligned this is run directly in goss to capture output

 ## To be done